uwcse510/web-cse510-wi16/_assignments/project.md

 - Replicate an existing technology or study.
 - Execute a sufficiently interesting design problem (i.e., focusing on design without regard to research novelty).

-We expect most students will do projects in groups of two, but will consider individuals or groups of three.
+We expect most students will do projects in groups of three.
+We will consider groups of two, and very strongly discourage individuals.
+Working in groups is a necessary part of doing research, and also important for the logistics of this course.

 # Project Deliverables